30 Thanksgiving Dishes That Travel Well

 Dinner Rolls You can mix, knead, and proof your dough the night before Thanksgiving and bake your rolls before you leave.
 Just make sure to transport them in an airtight container so they don't stale.

-Easy Dinner Rolls RecipeEasy Dinner Rolls Recipemelted butter, salt, all purpose flour, active dry yeast, granulated white sugar and 3 more
+Easy Dinner Rolls RecipeEasy Dinner Rolls Recipegranulated white sugar, melted butter, salted butter, salt, large eggs and 3 more

 Desserts